cardano-scaling/hydra/sample-node-config/nixos/README.md

 To continue, you will need to have some "fuel" UTxO owned by the `--cardano-signing-key` available to the `hydra-node`.
 See [testnet instructions](../../testnets/README.md) on how to do that.

 Then, we can open the Head usin the TUI and commit some funds into it.
 If you have other participants in the head with you, they will need to commit something (or opt for nothing).

+Once open, we can use the web interface of `hydraw` at port 1337 of your target or via a reverse proxy as in the example module to paint pixels!